 Both accept scaffolding learning ideas.
-According to which the student always acquires some knowledge with the help of someone.
+According to this the student always acquires some knowledge with the help of someone.

 According to the students are able to acquire knowledge naturally but they need proper guidelines based on which the student completes the learning process.